International Family Law in Costa Rica ☎️ CPG Legal.

 actions involving real estate located in Costa Rica, and

-the inventory and partition of property located in Costa Rica, even if the parties live abroad.
+the inventory and partition of property located in Costa Rica, even if the parties live abroad, and claims that affect the incorporation, validity, dissolution, or internal decisions of corporations registered in Costa Rica in actions which include corporations in Costa Rica.

 This principle is central to cross-border divorces involving assets in both countries.
 If a foreign divorce does not include Costa Rican property, or cannot legally adjudicate it, the Costa Rican courts may still intervene to distribute those assets.